hawaryy21-collab/Tracking-system/README.md

 # Tracking-system
-real-time object tracker that can follow a specific object in a live webcam feed.
+real time object tracker that can follow a specific object in a live webcam feed.
 ## idea

 1. User selects object in first frame